pathik-modi/DatingApp/README.md

 - dotnet sln list - shows what solution it has
 - dotnet run - starts server for the app
 - dotnet watch - same as "dotnet run" + hot reload - refresh as soon as you change things on your code
+- dotnet watch --no-hot-reload - better version than above as hot reload is unreliable
 - dotnet ef - initiates the entity framework
 - dotnet ef migrations add InitialCreate -o Data/Migrations - initiates the migration mentioned in the command
 - dotnet build - builds the database from the migration